oonisim/AWS-CloudFormation/README.md

 ![](https://github.com/oonisim/AWS-CloudFormation/blob/master/snapshots/ELBDNS.png)

 3. Access the ELB URL from the Web browser.
-Session Affinity is not configured yet.
+Session Affinity is not configured yet for ELB testing purpose.
 Keep accessing and will see the different web servers are getting accessed.

     Web 01 server:<br>
     ![](https://github.com/oonisim/AWS-CloudFormation/blob/master/snapshots/ELB2Web01.png)